Our research is editorially independent but we may earn a commission for purchases made through our links.

-Mount Dora is a small lakefront town in Central Florida that became popular in the 1920’s.
+One of the most beautiful towns in Florida, Mount Dora is a small lakefront town in Central Florida that became popular in the 1920s.
 Here you’ll find 19th-century clapboard houses and historical buildings amongst large canopy trees, antique shops, and quaint bed and breakfast inns.
 A former winter retreat for hunters and fishermen, President Coolidge, Eisenhower, Thomas Edison and Henry Ford all stayed at the quaint and still-operational Lakeside Inn.

-Rustic charm at its finest, Apalachicola is a small fishing village in North Florida known for their friendly locals and world-renowned seafood.
-This delightful small town has over 900 historic listings that include small cottages and beautiful stained glass churches, allowing it to gain a reputation for its well-preserved Old Florida vibes.
-You’ll be hard pressed to find any traffic or noise in this area, as the close-knit community prides itself on maintaining its historic charm.
+Rustic charm at its finest, Apalachicola is a small fishing village in North Florida known for its friendly locals and world-renowned seafood.
+Located on Florida’s Forgotten Coast, the delightful small town has over 900 historic listings that include small cottages and beautiful stained glass churches, allowing it to gain a reputation for its well-preserved Old Florida vibes.
+You’ll be hard-pressed to find any traffic or noise in this area, as the close-knit community prides itself on maintaining its historic charm.

-Cedar Key is a rustic town nestled on Florida’s Nature Coast that is known for its natural beauty and a laid-back community that embraces a slower-paced life.
-Settled in the 1840’s, here you’ll find a lighthouse that guided merchant ships in the 1850’s and a National Wildlife Refuge that President Hoover established in 1929.
-Formerly the second largest city in Florida in the 1880’s, Cedar Key is a small town that attracts artists, writers, and tourists that want to relax and enjoy the simple pleasures in life.
+One of the best places to experience Old Florida, Cedar Key is a rustic town nestled on the Nature Coast that is known for its natural beauty and a laid-back community that embraces a slower-paced life.
+Settled in the 1840s, here you’ll find a lighthouse that guided merchant ships in the 1850s and a National Wildlife Refuge that President Hoover established in 1929.
+Formerly the second largest city in Florida in the 1880s, Cedar Key is a small town that attracts artists, writers, and tourists that want to relax and enjoy the simple pleasures in life.

 Located in Florida’s Big Bend region, Steinhatchee is a small fishing town with a rich history.
 One of Florida’s first settlements, this area attracts nature lovers who enjoy quiet country roads, diverse wildlife, and abundant fishing opportunities.
-Often referred to “The Best Kept Secret in Florida”, this quaint fishing village boasts a 19th-century ambiance with charming Victorian style homes nestled beneath beautiful moss-covered live oaks.
+Often referred to as “The Best Kept Secret in Florida”, this quaint fishing village boasts a 19th-century ambiance with charming Victorian-style homes nestled beneath beautiful moss-covered live oaks.

 Standing strong as one of the last authentic fishing villages in the Sunshine State, Cortez is like a living museum with a dash of Southern charm.
 Here you’ll find fish houses that date to the original founding families, a gorgeous 95-acre wildlife preserve, and a Florida Maritime Museum housed in a historic schoolhouse from 1912.
 Visit this Old Florida treasure for some of Florida’s freshest seafood and pristine natural beauty.